 Alfie Stroud, of the society’s planning group, told Loving Dalston the scheme could bring Dalston affordable flats.
 That would be welcome “but it must not be at the cost of the building’s architectural character, not least in details such as its star finials and balustrade, which makes it unique and express its link with Dalston’s Jewish community and local history”.

 The four-floor premises was built at least a century ago by entrepreneur Henry Taverner to house a sweets factory.

 Multiculturalism-supporting Dalstoners have always liked the idea of a Turkish/Kurdish Muslim business retaining Jewish symbolism on its premises but the story is not that simple.
 People claiming descent from Taverner deny that the six-pointed star was used in a Jewish sense.

 The Star of David anyway has no exclusive connection with Jews and was not adopted by Judaism until the 19th century, although in Hackney, which experienced the arrival of East European Jews in the late 1800s, the star invariably signifies the religion.

 One descendant, however, insists that in the “Taverner history book” the Star of David is “just a star”.
 No Jewish association was ever meant.

-Norman Taverner, a descendant, says: “The family came from Devon… Protestants [Christians]… they… were not Jewish despite the star of David.”
-Another Taverner clarified the protestantism: “C of E [Anglican] so, no, the Stars are not of David”.
+Norman Taverner told Loving Dalston: “The family came from Devon… Protestants [Christians]… they… were not Jewish despite the star of David.”
+Another Taverner family member clarified the protestantism: “C of E [Anglican] so, no, the Stars are not of David”.